 Your hands are tied!
 You cannot do anything about teen behavior because it is the way it is.

 Debunking Myth #5

 You can!
 Science has progressed to such a degree that there are Behavior Alignment Techniques that work fast and irresistibly, even with difficult teenagers.
 You can learn how to grab and keep a teen’s attention and convey guidance and instructions in a way that they listen and cooperate to stay safe and healthy.
-Not only will your family life become more enjoyable for everyone, you are also giving them important communications and the life skills they will need throughout their lives.
+Not only will your family life become more enjoyable for everyone, but you are also giving them important communications and the life skills they will need throughout their lives.